aiven/devportal/docs/products/postgresql/concepts/pg-connection-pooling.rst

     end

-Instead of having dedicated connections per client, now PgBouncer manages the connections assignment optimising them based on client request and settings like the :ref:`pooling-modes`.
+Instead of having dedicated connections per client, now PgBouncer manages the connections assignment optimising them based on client request and settings like the pooling modes.

 ..
 Tip::
     Many frameworks and libraries (ORMs, Django, Rails, etc.) support client-side pooling, which solves much the same problem.
 However, when there are many distributed applications or devices accessing the same database, a server-side solution is a better approach.